simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 #### Combining aliases

 You can define as many aliases as you like, using journal directives and/or command line options.

-As each journal entry is parsed, the aliases currently in effect are applied in the following order:
+Recursive aliases - where an account name is rewritten by one alias, then by another alias, and so on - are allowed.
+Each alias sees the effect of previously applied aliases.

+In such cases it can be important to understand which aliases will be applied and in which order.
+For (each account name in) each journal entry, we apply:

-1. `alias` directives, most recently parsed first (reading upward from the journal entry, bottom to top)
+1. `alias` directives preceding the journal entry, most recently parsed first (ie, reading upward from the journal entry, bottom to top)
-2. `--alias` options, in the order they appear on the command line (left to right).
+2. `--alias` options, in the order they appeared on the command line (left to right).

-Recursive aliases are allowed; each alias sees the result of applying previous ones.
-(This is different from Ledger.)

-Note how alias directives are applied: "most recently parsed first.. bottom to top".
-This means that for a given journal entry:
+In other words, for (an account name in) a given journal entry:

-- aliases defined after/below the entry do not affect it
 - the nearest alias declaration before/above the entry is applied first
-- the next alias above that will be be applied next, and so on.
+- the next alias before/above that will be be applied next, and so on
+- aliases defined after/below the entry do not affect it.

-This gives nearby aliases precedence over distant ones, and helps provide semantic stability - so that aliases will keep working the same way independent of which files are being read and in which order.
+This gives nearby aliases precedence over distant ones, and helps provide semantic stability - aliases will keep working the same way independent of which files are being read and in which order.

-(If you forget this, recursive aliases will not work as you expect.
-Tip: you can always add `--debug=6` to see which aliases are applied in which order.)
+In case of trouble, adding `--debug=6` to the command line will show which aliases are being applied when.

 #### `end aliases`